pgatilov/norfolk-cache-project/README.md

 6. Open https://my-norfolk-cache.azurewebsites.net, and make sure that this web app is not deployed.

-7. Swap *relese* and *production* deployment slots.
+7. Swap *release* and *production* deployment slots.
 Check out [release](https://my-norfolk-cache-release.azurewebsites.net/) and [production](https://my-norfolk-cache.azurewebsites.net/) environments to make sure that the slots are swapped.

 8. Open "Deployment option" for *release* slot, and sync the slot deployment.
 Make sure that [release](https://my-norfolk-cache-release.azurewebsites.net/) environment is synchronized.